binbinmods/Hecar/Hecar/README.md

 ## Support

-This has been updated for version 1.4.
+This has been updated for Across the Obelisk version 1.5.

 Hope you enjoy it and if have any issues, ping me in Discord or make a post in the **modding #support-and-requests** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).